MatrixPotential1S¶

 of the potential

-.
-In the scalar case this is just equal to the matrix entry
+In the scalar case this is just the value

-.
-Note: This function is idempotent and the eigenvalues are memoized for later reuse.
+Note: This function is idempotent and the eigenvectors are memoized for later reuse.

 -